awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

    If you chose to target resources by using tags or a resource group, then you might not need to choose some of the options in the **Input parameters** section\.
 For example, if you chose the `AWS-RestartEC2Instance` runbook, and you chose to target instances by using tags, then you don't need to specify or choose instance IDs in the **Input parameters** section\.
 The automation locates the instances to restart by using the tags you specified\.
 **Important**
 You must specify a role ARN in the **AutomationAssumeRole** field\.
 State Manager uses the assume role to call AWS services specified in the runbook and run Automation associations on your behalf\.
-For more information, see [Running an automation by using an IAM service role](automation-walk-security-assume.md)\.

 1. In the **Specify schedule** section, choose **On Schedule** if you want to run the association at regular intervals\.
 If you choose this option, then use the options provided to create the schedule using Cron or Rate expressions\.
 For more information about Cron and Rate expressions for State Manager, see [Cron and rate expressions for associations](reference-cron-and-rate-expressions.md#reference-cron-and-rate-expressions-association)\.
 **Note**